acplo/AcploUi/README.md

   2. Enable it in your config/application.config.php like the step 4 in the previous section.

 ## Usage
-This module provides two main View Helpers: LosHeadLink and LosHeadScript.
+This module provides two main View Helpers: AcploHeadLink and AcploHeadScript.
 You can safely replace the default ZF HeadLink and HeadScript with this ones to use their resources.

 ### Jquery
 Jquery is provided as local files (default) or with CDN.
 Just pass "true" to the appendJquery method to use the CDN files.